EMODnet/emodnet.wfs/README.md

-change in the way geographic information is created, modified and exchanged on the Internet and offer direct fine-grained access to geographic information at the feature and feature property level. emodnet.wfs aims at offering an user-friendly interface to this rich data.
+change in the way geographic information is created, modified and exchanged on the Internet and offer direct fine-grained access to geographic information at the feature and feature property level.
+Features are representation of geographic entities, such as a coastlines, marine protected areas, offshore platforms, or fishing areas.
+In WFS, features have geometry (spatial information) and attributes (descriptive data). emodnet.wfs aims at offering an user-friendly interface to this rich data.

 ## Installation and setup